ismailbentabett/trp-project/README.md

-Laravel CMS with Vue and Tailwind
+# Laravel CMS with Vue and Tailwind

 This project is a comprehensive CMS built with Laravel and Filament PHP for the backend, utilizing Vue.js and Tailwind CSS for the frontend.
 It integrates various modules to manage e-commerce, social media, AI-powered content generation, and user profiles.
 Key features include:

-E-commerce: Product and order management, cart, and special orders.
+- E-commerce: Product and order management, cart, and special orders.
-Social Media: Facebook, Instagram, LinkedIn integrations.
+- Social Media: Facebook, Instagram, LinkedIn integrations.
-AI-powered content generation.
+- AI-powered content generation.
-Multi-layer filtering for products and accessories.
+- Multi-layer filtering for products and accessories.
-Full CRUD for offers, services, and user profiles.
+- Full CRUD for offers, services, and user profiles.
-Newsletter and contact form functionality.
+- Newsletter and contact form functionality.

 The project follows a modular structure, with controllers managing all aspects of the application, ensuring a clean and scalable architecture.

+---

+You can modify this as needed to fit your preferences!